judemont/DarkWrite/README.md

 ---

 > [!NOTE]
-> **Not only** for educational purpose, but for all ethical use of your free speech, everywhere in the cyber-space.
+> **Not only** for educational use, but for all ethical use of your free speech, everywhere in the cyber-space.